Iran–United States relations: Early relations

-The US had little interest in Persian affairs, while the US as a trustworthy outsider did not suffer.
-The Persians again sought the US for help in straightening out its finances after World War I. This mission was opposed by powerful vested interests and eventually was withdrawn with its task incomplete.
+The U.S. had little interest in Persian affairs, while the U.S. as a trustworthy outsider did not suffer.
+The Persians again sought the U.S. for help in straightening out its finances after World War I. This mission was opposed by powerful vested interests and eventually was withdrawn with its task incomplete.

 During the Persian Constitutional Revolution in 1909, American Howard Baskerville died in Tabriz while fighting with a militia in a battle against royalist forces.
 After the Iranian parliament appointed United States financier Morgan Shuster as Treasurer General of Iran in 1911, an American was killed in Tehran by gunmen thought to be affiliated with Russian or British interests.
 Shuster became even more active in supporting the Constitutional Revolution of Iran financially.

 Arthur Millspaugh, an American economic adviser, was sent to Persia in 1923 as a private citizen to help reform its inefficient administration.
 His presence was seen by Persians as a means to attract foreign investment and counterbalance European influence.
 The mission ended in 1928 after Millspaugh fell out of favor with the shah.

 Until World War II, relations between Iran and the United States remained cordial.
-As a result, many Iranians sympathetic to the Persian Constitutional Revolution came to view the US as a "third force" in their struggle to expel British and Russian dominance in Persian affairs.
+As a result, many Iranians sympathetic to the Persian Constitutional Revolution came to view the U.S. as a "third force" in their struggle to expel British and Russian dominance in Persian affairs.
 American industrial and business leaders were supportive of Iran's drive to modernize its economy and to expel British and Russian influence from the country.

-Reza Khan, a military officer in Persia’s Cossack Brigade, came to power after leading a British-backed coup in 1921 that overthrew the Qajar Dynasty.
+Reza Khan, a military officer in Persia's Cossack Brigade, came to power after leading a British-backed coup in 1921 that overthrew the Qajar dynasty.
 He later declared himself shah (king) and took the name Reza Pahlavi.
 He launched modernization efforts, building a national railway and introducing secular education, while also censoring the press, suppressing unions and parties, and later banning the hijab in favor of Western dress.

-In 1936, Iran withdrew its ambassador in Washington for nearly one year after the publication of an article criticizing Reza Shah in the New York Daily Herald.
+In 1936, Iran withdrew its ambassador in Washington for nearly one year after the publication of an article criticizing Reza Shah in The New York Daily Herald.